-Both BOB Revolution FLEX and Bumbleride Speed meet all of these requirements.
+Both BOB Revolution Flex and Joovy Zoom Lightweight meet all of these requirements.
 They have 16″ rear wheels and 12″ front wheels.
 Tires are filled with air and you should pump them once in a while to keep them in a good shape.

-Depending on the amount of snow, wheels with big rubber tires filled with foam should also work fine (Baby Jogger City Mini GT with 8.5″ wheels roll on snow really well).
+Depending on the amount of snow, wheels with big rubber tires filled with foam should also work fine.
+If you live in area where winters are mild and you only need a stroller for snow on sidewalks, Baby Jogger City Mini GT2 will be sufficient.
+It has 8.5″ wheels that roll on snow really well.